drorm/gish/README.md

 ## Installation

 1. Clone this repository
-2. TODO: Install dependencies using `pip install -r requirements.txt`
+2. make sure you have a .openai file in your home directory

 ## Usage

-1. Run `main.py`
-2. Log in to your ChatGPT account
-3. Return to the terminal and hit `enter` to begin sending commands
+2. run gish.sh.
+3. Optionally, create a symbolic link to gish.sh somewhere in your path.
+Alternatively, create an alias.

 ### Basic Operation